Products

 Questions teams usually need answered before they shortlist hardware.

-Products should remove first-round friction.
-The FAQ below helps buyers decide whether to start with a product family, a material conversation or a broader development brief.
+Quick answers to help you decide where to start — a product family, a material route or a broader development brief.

 Should we start from a product family or from a reference image?

 If the exact family is not fixed, start from the custom route and share the reference.
-The discussion can then narrow into the most suitable family without forcing a premature category decision.
+The discussion can then narrow into the best fit without forcing a premature category decision.

 When does it make sense to ask about stainless steel immediately?